publicissapient-france/xebay/readme.md

 ### TODO

+ - web : as a registered user, I want to unregister (delete cookie, items that I owned and my entry from server)
  - provide a mechanism to create bid offer by server or by clients
- - a bid offer should provide a start price different from real item value
  - web : implement a web client to bid with buttons and forms.
  - web apis has to be as same as possible between rest and web socket
  - web : as a visitor, I should see graph of values of each items